tree-in-education/website/_posts/2022-07-26-sesp-summer-mag.md

 snippet_landing: |
     Questioning the tech that shapes our lives
 snippet: |
-    YPRPT 2021 <a href="/pages/yprpt-film-festival-2021/">Film Festival Website</a> Launched! <br>
     It's about Power <a href="https://www.sesp.northwestern.edu/magazine/summer-2022/its-about-power.html">Questioning the tech that shapes our lives</a>
 ---

 <img class="img-right badge" src="/assets/images/sesp-mag-2022.jpg" />